qmk/qmk_firmware/docs/feature_oled_driver.md

 // Returns the maximum number of characters that will fit on a line uint8_t oled_max_chars(void);

-// Returns the maximum number of lines that will fit on the OLED uint8_t oled_max_lines(void);
+// Returns the maximum number of lines that will fit on the oled uint8_t oled_max_lines(void);
 ```
 !> Scrolling and rotation are unsupported on the SH1106.

 ## SSD1306.h Driver Conversion Guide